paulknewton/twitter-ml/annotated-examples/line word count.md

 # Find lines with the most words
 This is an example based on the Getting Started examples (https://spark.apache.org/docs/latest/quick-start.html) from the  Apache site.
-The sample shows how to calculate the line(s) containing the most number of words using Spark Dataframes.
-It does not use a MapReduce model, but shows some of the basic API of a DataFrame or the spark.sql functions.
+The sample finds the line(s) in a text file with the most number of words.

+The example does not use a MapReduce model, but shows the basic DataFrame API which is the main data abstraction in Spark.

-Start by reading a file into a DataFrame (via the SparkContext)
+Start by reading a file into a DataFrame (via the SparkContext).
+Return a line count and show the first row.

 ```
 from pyspark.sql import SparkSession